analpa1997/AMICOurses/README.md

 Docker containers require the windows local drives to be shared

 The create_image.ps1 (powershell script):
- 1. builds the angular client files and copy them to the server
+ 1. builds the angular client files and publish them to the HTTP erver
  2. generates the jar files
  3. generates the docker image